Next Start Date: To be confirmed

 Open the door to your creativity with author and experienced creative writing tutor Priscilla Morris.

+Much loved, successful fiction writing course for adults.
 The aim of Creative Writing for Beginners is to generate ideas and get you writing!
-We’ll focus on a different aspect of the creative writing process every week, such as character, plot, place, point of view and style, and you’ll do writing exercises in class and at home.
-There’s ample opportunity for reflection and discussion.
-By the end of the ten-week course, you’ll have produced a short story or section from a novel, which you’ll receive feedback on.
+Delivered via Zoom, we’ll focus on a different aspect of the craft each week, such as character, plot, place, point of view and style.
+You’ll do writing exercises in class and at home and there’ll be ample opportunity for reflection and discussion.
+By the end of the ten-week course, you’ll have produced a short story or a section from a novel, on which you’ll receive detailed feedback.

 Week 1 Generating Ideas: Automatic Writing – Developing a Writing Routine

 Week 2 Generating Ideas: Using the Senses – Showing and Telling – Journals